openstack/ironic-specs/priorities/train-priorities.rst

 in the power state nova having on record from being out of state from ironic as the source of truth.

-Conversely, nova presently assumes that it is always authorative in regards to power states.
+Conversely, nova presently assumes that it is always authoritative in regards to power states.
 This work will allow ironic to inform nova of the new power state such that nova does not attempt to reset the power state.

-While this is largely an effort in the nova project, we need to be aware and attempt to support this work to move foward.
+While this is largely an effort in the nova project, we need to be aware and attempt to support this work to move forward.
 The nova-spec document can be found in review as `change 636132 <https://review.opendev.org/#/c/636132/>`_.